 What voicings do the pros use?
 How do they use them?
 How can I apply these voicing techniques to my own playing?
 These are some of the most common yet vexing questions from intermediate and early advanced jazz piano players that this series of lessons hopes to address.
 Each lesson in the series examines a transcription of a major jazz pianist (Danny Grissett and Taylor Eigsti) and looks at how they voice chords, the ways in which they use them and shows you strategies for applying them to tunes.
 Use the voicings to enrich and enliven your harmonic concept and inspire you to think out-of-the-box to create new sounds and colors.
-The Practice Sessions and Playalongs included with each lesson help you to learn the voicings in all keys and show you how to adapt them to your own playing.

 Learn the voicing techniques that Danny Grissett uses in his solo piano introduction to Jimmy Van Heusen's "It Could Happen to You," from his 2008 Criss Cross release, "Encounters."